Divorce is hard. It doesn’t have to be complicated.

 - One spouse committed adultery;

-- One spouse was mentally or psychically cruel/abusive to the other.
+- One spouse was mentally or physically cruel/abusive to the other.

 In addition, either you and your spouse must have been ordinarily resident in Alberta for at least one year.